General Resort Information

 Sunrise Safari Breakfast Adventure is available on Sundays and Thursdays.
 You meet in the concierge lounge, then departure from the lodge to Animal Kingdom is at 7:30 a.m.
 The tour, along the Kilimanjaro Safari ride path in Animal Kingdom, lasts about 45 minutes and includes multiple stops so that you can stand up and take pictures.
 Each of the animals along the way is described in great detail, since there is plenty of time.

 After the Safari, you go to Pizzafari for a breakfast buffet, which includes both standard American and African items.
-Each person also gets a FastPass to Kilimanjaro Safari to experience it "the regular way".
 The entire experience is approximately 2 hours.

 For pricing and other details, visit the Sunrise Safari page.